We are Climate Live

 Activists, scientists, and those on the frontlines of ecological breakdown will take to the stage alongside some of the biggest musicians/influencers of the 21st century.
 Organised and led by the members of Fridays For Future youth climate groups who organise the school strikes, we're supported by NGOs and music/events professionals.

 We aim to enlarge the global climate movement by engaging with more youth through music and its vast fanbase, educate people on the challenges faced by those on the frontlines of the climate crisis, and empower people to pressure world leaders to take action to combat the climate crisis.

-We kicked things off with virtual concerts and actions around the world on April 24th, which will be followed by concerts in over countries on October 16 in over 40 countries, in the lead up to COP26.
-In this time we aim to engage millions of people – music fans, many of whom won't fully understand the climate emergency or how to act.
+We kicked things off with virtual concerts and actions around the world on April 24th, which will be followed by concerts in over 40 countries on October 16th, in the lead up to COP26.
+We aim to engage millions of people – music fans, many of whom won't fully understand the climate emergency or how to act.
 There will be events on both small and large scales, using the huge network of the youth climate strikes to organise concerts.